Your Place in the Framework

 National organizations should be responsive to the speed that states implement the Framework.
 Advance CTE is enthusiastic about partnering with national organizations connected to CTE to cocreate and share resources providing guidance on Framework implementation and creative, responsive program of study design.

-• Expand recruitment and participation policy to include learners that have not historically been served by CTSOs.
+• Expand recruitment and participation policy to include learners who have not historically been served by CTSOs and CTE.

 Learn how the Career Clusters Framework is defined and explore each of the 14 Clusters.